 I am a being of love

 Love is not a feeling.
 It’s a way of being in this world.
 I am a being of love.
-I am not making this claim to boast or suggest that I am better than the beings around me.
+I am not making this claim to boast or suggest that I am better than the beings who surround me.
 But Jesus commanded us to love one another.
-The tragedy is that some beings meander through live never really loving someone.
+The tragedy is that some beings meander through life never really loving someone.

 A feeling flickers, a fleeting spark,